krummenCode/Oros-Photography-Website/README.md

 Oros-Photography-Website
 ===

-# Website can be downloaded to view from: [krummenCode/Oros-Photography-Website](https://github.com/krummenCode/Oros-Photography-Website)
+# Website can be downloaded to view on local machine: [krummenCode/Oros-Photography-Website](https://github.com/krummenCode/Oros-Photography-Website)

 ## Author & Contributor List